Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ## Conclusion

-Overall, this data analysis project enabled the relevant stakeholders at Social Buzz gain valuable insight into the content and users of their platform.
+Overall, this data analysis project enabled the relevant stakeholders at Social Buzz to gain valuable insight into the content and users of their platform.
 It also displayed the potential of a comprehensive data analytics framework and the benefits the company would gain by working with Accenture.